Yas-Ezz/SmartCV/README.md

 ## :mailbox: Contact

 Have questions or feedback?
-Feel free to reach out via [aman07porwal@gmail.com](mailto:aman07porwal@gmail.com).
+Feel free to reach out via [ilyasezzahrioui@gmail.com](mailto:ilyasezzahriou@gmail.com).

 ##
-Developed with :heart: by Aman Porwal
+Developed with :heart: by Ilyas.